xC0dex/APIWeaver/README.md

 }
 ```

-That's it.
-You now have a fully functional native AOT compatible Swagger UI in your application.
-The UI can be accessed by navigating to `/swagger` in your browser 🥳.
+That's it!
+Your application now has a fully functional, native AOT-compatible Swagger UI.
+To view it, simply navigate to `/swagger` in your browser 🥳.

 ## Currently supported features

 - Fully functional and configurable Swagger UI
 - Dark mode 🌙
 - Native AOT compatible
 - Useful extension methods
-- Transformer for OpenApiOperations and OpenApiDocuments
+- Useful transformers for OpenAPI documents and operations

 ## Roadmap

-- Useful transformers for OpenAPI documents and operations.
-Like, e.g, for Security schemes and definitions.
+- More useful transformers for OpenAPI documents and operations.
 - Support for more OpenAPI UIs
 - Later: API client generation based on the generated OpenAPI document